theupdateframework/go-tuf/README.md

 secure content delivery and updates.
 It protects against various types of supply chain attacks and provides resilience to compromise.

-NGO-TUF is started from the idea of providing a Go implementation of TUF that is heavily influenced by the design decisions made in [python-tuf](https://github.com/theupdateframework/python-tuf).
+go-tuf-metadata is started from the idea of providing a Go implementation of TUF that is heavily influenced by the design decisions made in [python-tuf](https://github.com/theupdateframework/python-tuf).

 ## About The Update Framework